antoinevinial/react-boilerplate/README.md

 # React Boilerplate

 This is my boilerplate to start a new project in React.
-3 different commands :
 - `npm install` to install all the dependencies
 - `npm start` to launch the application
 - `npm build` to build the application for production